 The concept isn’t as far-fetched as you may think.
-Alexandra Rotter discovers how city planners are increasingly using children’s ideas to help inspire urban ‘Neverlands’ that work for everyone.
+This report discovers how city planners are increasingly using children’s ideas to help inspire urban ‘Neverlands’ that work for everyone.

 “My dream city would be a village in the Caribbean with villas, each having their own huge garden and pool.
 Everyone would have a dog, two cats and a dolphin to ride,” says 10-year-old Amélie.
 What’s more, there would be “no criminals, no mayor, no sharks in the water, no oil rigs along the coast and no endangered animals.”